ilkilab/agorakube/docs/instructions.md

 # Prerequis

-This section explains what are the prerequis to use Ilki-kube in your environement.
+This section explains what are the prerequis to use AgoraKube in your environement.

 ## OS